Marquette University: College and program rankings

+As of 2023, U.S. News & World Report ranked several of the college's graduate degree programs.
+Marquette's graduate statistics program ranked 86th, its English program was ranked 108th, history at 113th, and psychology at 122nd.
+Biological sciences at Marquette ranked as tied for 186th overall, chemistry was tied for 136th, and computer science was tied for 152nd.
+Marquette's undergraduate engineering program was ranked tied for 142 out of 220 schools whose highest degree is a doctorate for 2021.
+Marquette's part-time MBA program tied for 53rd out of 299 schools for 2023.
+The Marquette University Law School was ranked 71st out of 196 for 2023, with sub-programs like dispute resolution and legal writing ranking in the top 50.

+The Marquette University College of Education's graduate degree was ranked tied for 112th out of 393 for 2021.
+The physical therapy program was ranked tied for 13th best in the nation as of 2023, and the physician assistant program was ranked tied for 26th.
+The speech-language pathology program was ranked tied for 55th in the nation.
+For 2023, U.S. News & World Report listed Marquette's undergraduate nursing program as 29th best in the country, while its graduate nursing-midwifery program was tied for 17th, its masters program at 66th, and its DNP program 78th.

 Student life

 Demographics

 Marquette's 11,749 students come from all 50 states, various U.S. territories, and represent more than 65 countries.
 Of these, 8,293 are undergraduates and 3,456 are graduate and professional students.
 Twenty-nine percent of undergraduate students are from Wisconsin and thirty-seven percent come from Illinois.
 Marquette University also has a moderate number of law students and dental students.

 The student body is fifty-three percent female and sixty-eight percent identify themselves as Catholic.
 The retention rate for Marquette is high, with about ninety percent of students returning for their sophomore year.

 Marquette administers an Educational Opportunity Program (EOP) – a federally funded TRIO program that is intended to motivate and enable low-income and first-generation students whose parents do not have baccalaureate degrees, to enter and succeed in higher education.
 Eligible students, who have potential for success and enrolling at Marquette, are provided with a pre-enrollment summer program, a network of supportive services, financial aid assistance, academic counseling, specialized courses, seminars, tutoring, and educational and career counseling.